 Joint life annuity

-The income paid to your named spouse or civil partner will be a percentage of the income you were receiving before your death, which you decide at the point of buying your joint lifetime annuity.
+The income paid to your named spouse or partner will be a percentage of the income you were receiving before your death.
+You can only choose this at the point of buying your joint life annuity.
 The higher the percentage that you set, the lower your income will be.
+This could be a good option if:

-This could be a good option if your partner does not have their own pension arrangements, or they have insufficient pension savings to manage financially without your income.
-However, because the annuity provider is assessing the life expectancy of both you and your named partner, your initial income will usually be lower than if you were selecting a single life annuity.
-So, it’s important to consider your current financial needs as a couple to establish what is appropriate for you.
+As the annuity provider is assessing the life expectancy of both of you, your initial income will usually be lower than a single life annuity.
+So, it’s important to consider your financial needs as a couple to establish what is right for you.

 For more information on single and joint life annuities, see our ‘single vs joint annuities’ guide.